 - Animator duration scale

 Did these suggestions work for you?
-Do you know any other good ways to get more RAM?
+Do you know any other good ways to get make the most of your RAM?